banner-img

 Traffic accidents and fatalities don’t just affect drivers and their passengers; they also affect pedestrians and cyclists.

-According to the National Highway Traffic Safety Association (NHTSA), in 2022, pedestrian fatalities increased by 2%.
-Cyclists fared worse, with an 8% increase in traffic-related deaths.
+According to the National Highway Traffic Safety Association (NHTSA), in 2022, pedestrian fatalities increased by 0.7%.
+Cyclists fared worse, with a 13% increase in traffic-related deaths.

 Pedestrian and cyclist accidents are increasing in frequency.
 Experts suggest this is due to an increase in distracted driving.